senikm/trpx/README.md

 ___

-The objective of this project is to develop an *efficient compression and decompression* technique for *diffraction data*.
+TRPX is an *efficient compression and decompression* algorithm for *diffraction data*.

 TRPX allows efficient and fast compression of integral diffraction data and other integral grey scale data *(cryo-EM)* into a Terse object that can be decoded by the member function Terse<T>::prolix(iterator).
 The prolix(iterator) member function decompresses the data starting at the location defined by 'iterator' (which can also be a pointer).
-A Terse object is constructed by supplying it with uncompressed data or a stream that contains TRPX data
+A Terse object is constructed by supplying it with uncompressed data or a stream that contains TRPX data.

 ## How to compile and run it